-The technical interest rate of 2,75% p.a is used for older policies and 1,75% p.a for newer policies. is used when calculating the reserve.
+The technical interest rate of 2.75% p.a is used for older policies and 1.75% p.a for newer policies, which are also used when calculating the reserve.
+For new policies written beginning January 2021, TIR is 1%.
 The technical interest rate is the minimum guaranteed return for every life insurance contract.
 There is a risk that income from investments will not cover the minimum guaranteed return.
-In 2019 the generated net income on investments (including mathematical reserves) covers the minimum guaranteed income, granting additional profit above the technical interest.
+In 2020 the generated net income on investments (including mathematical reserves) does not cover the minimum guaranteed income, resulting in a negative policyholder profit.